SharePoint/sp-dev-docs/docs/solution-guidance/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins.md

         }
     }

-    lblStatus.Text = string.Format("add-in script part has been added to web part gallery.
+    lblStatus.Text = string.Format("add-in script part has been added to Web Part Gallery.
 You can find 'User Profile Information' script part under 'Add-in Script Part' group in the <a href='{0}'>host web</a>.", spContext.SPHostUrl.ToString());
 }
 ```

-After you finish this step, you can locate the **User profile information** add-in script part inside a new **Add-in Script Part** category in the web part gallery.
+After you finish this step, you can locate the **User profile information** add-in script part inside a new **Add-in Script Part** category in the Web Part Gallery.
 After you add the add-in script part to the page, the remotely running JavaScript controls the display of the information on the page.

 When you view the add-in script part in edit mode, you'll see that it embeds the JavaScript file that is running remotely.
 The userprofileinformation.js script uses the JSON to get user profile information from the host site.